Go directly to product information

 Save:

-• store your andaliman pepper in a closed container
+• keep your andaliman pepper in sealed packaging

 • preferably store in a dark, dry and cool place